- Home

 Final thoughts…

-Making the decision to return to education later in life can be the start of an adventure, but it’s worth bearing in mind that having doubts and worries is perfectly normal.
+Deciding to return to education later in life can be the start of a life-changing adventure, but it’s worth bearing in mind that having doubts and worries is perfectly normal.
 So take your time to decide what’s best for you and try not to be too hard on yourself.
-This important thing is that you don’t let your fears get in the way of you achieving your goals.
+The important thing is that you don’t let your fears get in the way of achieving your goals.

 If you’d like to find out more about different ways to learn later in life, why not visit the learning section of our website?
 Or, if you’re looking to study for a degree, you might want to check out our guide to becoming a university student in your 50s, 60s, and beyond.